NVIDIA/cuOpt-Resources/README.md

 # cuOpt Resources
-NVIDIA cuOpt is an Operations Research optimization API using AI to help developers create complex, real-time fleet routing workflows on NVIDIA GPUs.
+NVIDIA cuOpt is an accelerated Operations Research optimization API to help developers create complex, real-time fleet routing workflows on NVIDIA GPUs.
-This repository contains a collection of resources demonstrating the setup and use of NVIDIA cuOpt via Python and REST based microservice APIs.
+This repository contains a collection of resources demonstrating use of NVIDIA cuOpt via Python SDK and service APIs.

 The cuOpt-Resources repository is under [MIT License](LICENSE.md)